shazi57/algo-viz-v2/README.md

   * issues :
     1. [Implementation] modal component explaining each sorting algorithm and guide on how to use the application.
     2. [Algorithms] Merge Sort algorithm
+* 10/14/20 : modal component pops up on the page load.